khalid-hussain/morals-and-behaviour/3-knowledge.md

 53. Anyone who is seeking fame, fortune, and pleasure will keep company only with those people who resemble mad dogs and sly foxes: they will take for their travelling companions only people [inimical[^mean-inimical] to his belief] who are cunning and depraved in nature.

-[^mean-inimical]: _inimical_: Adverse or injurious in tendency or influence; harmful, hurtful.

 54. The usefulness of the knowledge [of good] in the practice of virtue is
 considerable: anyone who knows the beauty of virtue will practise it, though